Film and TV drama

 Apply to work in the production department with ScreenSkills’ Trainee Finder scheme.

 Working as a production coordinator in commercials, music videos or animation.
 Build up your skills whatever way you can.
+Alternatively, you could consider being a receptionist or runner in the unscripted TV industry.

 Involves making sequences on a computer that can't be created on set, like enormous crowds and fire-breathing dragons